idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### How do you think about hiring?

-A wise man taught me - "My priority list shoudl be":
+A wise man taught me - "My priority list should be":

 1. Full Blown Site Outage
 2. Recruiting